astridx/meinblog/sik/r/react-preventdefault/index.md

 ---
-title: "What is preventDefault() in React?"
+title: 'What is preventDefault() in React?'
-description: "A brief explanation why we need to call event.preventDefault() on button, form, or submit events ..."
+description: 'A brief explanation why we need to call event.preventDefault() on button, form, or submit events ...'
-date: "2019-05-28T07:52:46+02:00"
+date: '2019-05-28T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react preventdefault"]
+keywords: ['react preventdefault']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />